MadRiver44/wdi/unit02/w06_d04/lab/starwars-routing-lab.md

 ## React Star Wars feed, with routing

+IMPORTANT NOTE: When installing react router you have to run `npm install --save react-router@next` to install version 4 of react router.

 For this lab you will add another route and another component.

 - `npm install` to install the necessary dependencies